Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory ODEs: Introduction

 The remainder of this paper is organized as follows.
-Section \ref{Sec2} reviews the construction of local linear extension exponential integrators.
-Section \ref{Sec3} is devoted to analyzing the algebraic properties of the linear part in the local linear extension system, while Section \ref{Sec4} presents the convergence analysis under various conditions.
-Several typical numerical experiments are conducted in Section \ref{Sec5} to validate the theoretical results.
-The last section concludes this paper.
+Section \ref{Sec2} introduces the construction of local linear extension exponential integrators.
+Section \ref{Sec3} analyzes the algebraic properties of the linear part in the local linear extension system, and Section~\ref{Sec4} establishes the convergence analysis under various parameter regimes.
+Several representative numerical experiments are presented in Section~\ref{Sec5} to validate the theoretical findings.
+Concluding remarks are provided in the final section.